 If a database is selected, this option shows the Edit Keyword Map dialog box.
 You can also double-click the database item to activate this option.
-Note: This option will not be available if you log in as a Standard User.
-Only Advanced Users and Administrative Users can edit the structure of the databases.

 Properties for the selected item

 This button appears in the group of buttons below the listbox.
 It allows you to edit properties for the selected item in the list.